idurkan/mtg-piper/README.md

 ## MTG Piper

 Piper is my set of Python tools for scraping *Magic: The Gathering* card information from the Gatherer site.
-Be warned it is not particularly robust or stable.
+Be warned it is not particularly robust.
 Piper scrapes only English-language text and images of cards; the card output does point out the IDs of corresponding non-English cards however.

 ## Dependencies